Alexander W.E. Franz

 Our goal is to understand the molecular basis of mosquito vector competence for arboviruses to develop novel strategies aiming at interrupting the viral disease cycle in the insect.
 One research effort focuses on the mosquito’s innate RNA interference (RNAi) pathway.
 We investigate how RNAi modulates arbovirus infections and how the RNAi pathway can be manipulated to block arbovirus replication in relevant mosquito tissues.
 An important tool for this research is the germline transformation of Ae. aegypti.
 As a proof-of-principle study for a novel control strategy in the field, we previously generated transgenic Ae. aegypti, which are refractory to dengue 2 virus by tissue-specifically triggering the RNAi pathway against the virus.

 Another research project addresses a long-standing question in arbovirology/vector biology: how do arboviruses traverse the tissue (organ) barriers in their insect vectors?
 Specifically, we are looking at the mechanism(s) underlying the dissemination of arboviruses from the midgut of Ae. aegypti.
-Observations with chikungunya virus, an alphavirus, indicate that the midgut basal lamina acts as a barrier for the virus and becomes permissive during bloodmeal digestion allowing virions to exit the midgut.
-Enzymatic activity is likely required to facilitate extracellular matrix rearrangements, which affect the midgut permissiveness for the virus.
-Recently, our laboratory has obtained funding from NIH for a five year period to further pursue this exciting research project.
+Observations with chikungunya virus (Togaviridae), and Zika virus (Flaviviridae) indicate that the midgut basal lamina acts as a barrier for the viruses and becomes permissive after bloodmeal ingestion, allowing virions to exit the midgut.
+Enzymatic activity is likely required to facilitate extracellular matrix rearrangements, which affect the midgut permissiveness for the viruses.
+Our laboratory has obtained funding from NIH for a five year period to further pursue this exciting research project.

 Teaching Responsibilities: Course Director for MICROB 4303/7303 "Fundamental Virology"; lecturer in MICROB 9001 "Topics in Microbiology - Advanced Virology"